Plan a Cycling Tour of Gaspésie

 By train: Travel with VIA Rail to Mont-Joli, Amqui, Causapscal or Matapédia.
 Additional bike fees apply.

-By plane: Fly with Air Canada Jazz to Mont-Joli or Gaspé.
+By plane: You can fly with several companies to the airports of Mont-Joli or Gaspé.
 Additional bike fees apply.
 Bikes are accepted on a space-available basis only and subject to certain conditions.
 Please inquire about the terms of transportation before your departure.

 By boat: Take the Matane–Baie-Comeau–Godbout ferry.
 As a cyclist travelling without a car, you will only have to pay a passenger fare, with no extra charge for your bicycle.

 Prêt àAre you ready to take on the challenge of cycling around the Gaspé Peninsula?
-To be in the loop, visit tourisme-gaspesie.com and plan your trip today! #gaspesie
+To make sure you savour every moment, plan your stay at tourisme-gaspesie.com! #gaspesie

 Which itinerary to choose for your tour of Gaspésie?